 - At the start of each lesson the learning objective should be stuck into the child's book or children write it at the beginning of the work.
 If handwritten this should be underlined with a ruler. - The date should also be written and underlined with a ruler. - Pens can only be used by the children if Mrs Gray has presented them with a pen licence.
-Pens used should be black ink or gel pen, not biro. - A unit of work should be chronological and in literacy should start with the 'yellow' elicitation task and end with the green/blue 'invent' task.
+Pens used should be black (Jubilee)/blue (Pebblebed) ink or gel pen, not biro. - A unit of work should be chronological and in literacy should start with the 'yellow' elicitation task (blue spot) and end with the green/blue 'invent' task (green/red spot).

 - Rubbers should not be used by the children instead a single pencil line (with a ruler) should be drawn through the mistake.
-This is neater and also shows teachers what the initial mistake had been. - There should be no scribbling or crossing out. - Felt tips should never be used for a pupil's work unless a very specific art task such as graphics based design. - When children are given time to respond to teacher's marking they should write a title 'Responses' and under line this with a ruler (Key stage 1 children could just write a capital 'R' and underline, if writing is slower).
+This is neater and also shows teachers what the initial mistake had been. - There should be no scribbling or crossing out. - Felt tips should never be used for a pupil's work unless a very specific art task such as graphics based design. - When children are given time to respond to teacher's marking KS1 children should write a capital 'R' and underline it to start the response section.
+KS2 children can use purple (green at Woodbury Salterton) response pens (provided by the school), however, if these lead to untidy presentation the same routine for KS1 will be used.